Scenario Planning

 - Claude Opus 4.7 at $5 input / $25 output per million tokens.
 A moderately loaded autonomous coding agent burns on the order of 1M tokens per hour (typically ~700K input, ~300K output, with most input cached).
 At cached-input pricing, that lands at roughly $8 per agent-hour.
 An 8-hour autonomous run lands near $65–$80.
 A heavy multi-tool autonomous workload pushing 3–5M tokens per hour pushes per-hour cost into the $25–$45 range.

 - Claude Sonnet 4.6 at $3 input / $15 output per million tokens.
-Same workload at moderate load: roughly $2 per agent-hour; an 8-hour run lands near $15–$25.
-Heavy load reaches $8–$15 per hour.
+Same workload at moderate load: roughly $5 per agent-hour (the ~300K output tokens alone cost $4.50); an 8-hour run lands near $35–$45.
+Heavy load reaches $15–$25 per hour.

 - Senior developer comparator: in the US, loaded hourly cost typically lands at $130–$245 per hour (base $110–$175 plus 20–40% loaded for benefits, taxes, overhead).
 In Western Europe the equivalent runs €100–€150 fully loaded; in CEE roughly half that.
 Per 8-hour day, that’s $1,000–$2,000 US / €800–€1,200 Western EU.